My Mother's Sour Cream Coffee Cake Tube Pan Recipe

 My grandmother had a regular habit of baking both recipes late on Saturday and after church we always had that to look forward to eating.
 Sadly, I do not have my grandmother's recipe for her coffeecake, but I am happy to share this sour cream coffeecake recipe of my mothers with you.
 Enjoy!

 This is a rich and delicious treat for special occasions.
-Low calorie?
+Is it low calorie?
 Absolutely not!
-So be fore-warned...
+So be forewarned...

 2 sticks butter or margarine ( I use butter )

 1 teaspoon baking powder

 1/4 teaspoon salt